pagekit/docs/developer-basics/themes.md

 ## Add a settings screen manually

 If the prepared ways of adding a settings screen do not satisfy your needs, you can also manually create a completely new interface.
-With the module definition in `index.php` you have full control and can something like the following:
+With the module definition in `index.php` you have full control and can do something like the following:

 1. Create a View file for your settings screen.
 2. Create a new Controller with an action that renders the view file.